-Federal regulations prevent the Financial Aid Office from paying for a class that has been passed and repeated more than one time.
+Beginning with the Spring 2012 semester, new federal regulations prevent the Financial Aid Office from paying for a class that has been passed and repeated more than one time.
 Remember that a letter grade of "D" is considered passed by college regulations as you receive units for that course.